 Improving your home’s indoor air quality is not as hard as it may sound.
 Service Experts has multiple selections for battling allergy-inducing pollution inside your home.

-When it comes to dehumidifying your air, it’s also essential to realize what won’t work.
-When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re inviting trouble because mold, fungi, bacteria and other microbes tend to thrive with increased humidity.
+When it comes to dehumidifying your air, it’s also important to realize what won’t work.
+When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re asking for trouble because mold, fungi, bacteria and other microbes tend to thrive with elevated humidity.
 So when you think of humidity in your indoor space, be careful to do it right to avoid doing more harm than good.

 According to the Asthma and Allergy Foundation of America, more than 50 million Americans experience various types of allergies each year.

 Ultraviolet Germicidal Lights are unique devices that safely give off the highest UV light intensity available, working to help reduce airborne biological contaminants like germs.
 They also help decrease concentrations of airborne bio aerosols by 50 percent in as little as 45 minutes.
 UV Germicidal Lights even help stop further accrual of germs in your home and inside your HVAC system.